 In year 12, her class was my favourite, it was the class I hated to miss the most.
 I was always early, with my books in hand and ready for whatever fun, exciting lesson we had to learn.
 I remember how much I loved to write essays (that love soon died when I entered university).
-I remember the day she announced that we were studying Jane Eyre as our exam text, I almost died with excitement.
+I remember the day she announced that we were studying Jane Eyre as our exam text, I almost died of excitement.
 My favourite teacher was going to teach my favourite book in my favourite class.
 There was nothing I could have loved more.
-I have never studied for an exam as much as I studied for that exam, I had notes, PowerPoints, flash cards, study groups.
+I have never studied for an exam as much as I studied for that exam.
+I had notes, PowerPoint presentations, flash cards and study groups.
 I had it all.

-To Nadia and all the amazing teacher like her that inspired a maths-loving geek like me do an English and History degree.
-I am so lucky to have had a teacher like you and thank you for contributing into making me the woman that I am today.
+This post is dedicated to Nadia and all the amazing teachers like her that inspired a maths-loving geek like me to do an English and History degree.
+I am so lucky to have had a teacher like you.

 Thank You for reading.